BlinkTagInc/node-gtfs/README.md

     npm run import -- --config-path /path/to/your/custom-config.json

 #### Show help
 Show all command line options

     npm run import -- --help

-### Scheduling

-To keep schedules up to date, you could schedule this to occur once per day.

-# Querying data
+## Query Methods

-You can include this library in your project to expose some functions for querying GTFS data.
+This library includes many methods you can use in your project to query GTFS data.

-## Including
+### Setup

 Include this library.

     var gtfs = require('gtfs');

-## Endpoints
+Connect to mongo via mongoose.

+    const mongoose = require('mongoose');
+    mongoose.Promise = global.Promise;

+    mongoose.connect('YOUR-MONGODB-URI');

+If you are running locally, your MongoDB uri might be something like:

+    mongodb://localhost:27017/gtfs

+### Query Methods

+Once you have included the library and connected to your MongoDB database you can use the following methods.

-### Agencies
+#### Agencies

 Returns an array of all agencies.